TechmongersNL/taste-of-code-balloon-game/14. Events/README.md

 ##Events

-In this section, participants will implement the a click event that will "pop" a balloon object when engaged.
+In this section, participants will implement a click event that will "pop" a balloon object when engaged.

 ### ✎ Exercise: Implement click event to remove balloons